 Having a School Council at Hook-with-Warsash means children can have their say and can make a difference to our school.

 The School Council is made up of one child from each class (years 1-6).
 These children have been democratically elected by their classmates to act as their class representative.
-The School Council meet twice every half term to discuss a variety of issues relating to the school.
+The School Council meet regularly to discuss a variety of issues relating to the school.
 The School Council look at both school and wider community issues.
-They are the pupils' voice and have an important role to play when making decisions about: the school buildings, the curriculum, lunch and play times and other important events.
+They are the pupils' voice and play a valued part to play when making decisions about: the school buildings, the curriculum, lunch and play times and other important events.

-The School Council also are involved with the decision making process when it comes to the school’s charity and community work.
-Year 6 members chair the meetings, assisted by a member of staff, and all children contribute to each meeting by sharing ideas they have discussed with their classes over the previous weeks.
+The School Council are also involved with the decision making process when it comes to the school’s charity and community work.
+All children contribute to each meeting by sharing ideas they have discussed with their classes over the previous weeks.

 Once a term, the year 6 School Council representatives are invited to talk to the school governing body to report on a range of activities undertaken by the pupils.